Jim-JMCD/DummyFileCreator/README.md

 * The number of directories and files within a tree increases exponentially as tree width and dept increase.
 Tree width increase more slowly, tree depth is very exponential.
 * Includes a calculator option.

-DFileCreator -h lists all options
+DFileCreate -h lists all options

-Use DFileCreator -C  calculator option to explore directory and files numbers and resource usage.
+Use DFileCreate -C  calculator option to explore directory and files numbers and resource usage.

 Calculator limits: 100 PiB, 100 million files and directories,